Devil0308/Unguided-Project-Retail-Store-Analysis/README.md

 ## References

-1. Time Series Analysis and Its Applications by Robert H. Shumway and David S. Stoffer: This textbook covers various aspects of time series analysis, including stationarity, decomposition, and forecasting techniques.
+1. **Time Series Analysis and Its Applications by Robert H. Shumway and David S. Stoffer**: This textbook covers various aspects of time series analysis, including stationarity, decomposition, and forecasting techniques.
-2. Forecasting: Principles and Practice by Rob J Hyndman and George
-Athanasopoulos: This online textbook provides a comprehensive overview of forecasting methods, including ARIMA, SARIMA, and SARIMAX models, along with practical examples.
+2. **Forecasting: Principles and Practice by Rob J Hyndman and George Athanasopoulos**: This online textbook provides a comprehensive overview of forecasting methods, including ARIMA, SARIMA, and SARIMAX models, along with practical examples.
-3. Python for Data Analysis by Wes McKinney: This book covers data analysis techniques using Python, including time series analysis with pandas, statsmodels, and other libraries.
+3. **Python for Data Analysis by Wes McKinney**: This book covers data analysis techniques using Python, including time series analysis with pandas, statsmodels, and other libraries.
-4. Statsmodels Documentation: The official documentation for statsmodels library offers detailed information on time series analysis and forecasting methods available in Python
+4. **Statsmodels Documentation**: The official documentation for statsmodels library offers detailed information on time series analysis and forecasting methods available in Python
-5. Blogs and Articles:
+5. **Blogs and Articles**:
 Data science blogs like Towards Data Science, Analytics Vidhya, and Medium often publish articles on time series analysis and forecasting.